eVAL-Agency/ScriptsCollection/README.md

 """
 ```

+#### Argument Parsing

+Adding `# compile:argparse` to the script will generate a dynamic argument parser for the script.

 (BASH only) Optionally, you can include the destination variable name before each argument
 to allow for dynamic generation of the argument parsing via `compile:argparse`.